University Catalogues

 6. If the instructor still does not believe a course grade change is warranted, the department chair shall request that the chair of the Faculty Senate convene a Hearing Committee of three tenured faculty members to resolve the case.

 7. The chair of the Faculty Senate is directed to choose by lot three tenured faculty members from all eligible faculty members.
 Members of the instructor’s primary academic department are ineligible.
-The chair of the Faculty Senate will ask the three member hearing Committee to select a committee chair, who will inform the instructor’s department chair that the Hearing Committee has been formed, except in the case where the instructor is the department chair.
+The chair of the Faculty Senate will ask the three-member hearing Committee to select a committee chair, who will inform the instructor’s department chair that the Hearing Committee has been formed, except in the case where the instructor is the department chair.

 8. The Hearing Committee will examine all evidence from the instructor and from the student disputing the course grade.
-Within one week of the Hearing Committee’s final decision, written findings and the Hearing Committee’s decision will be forwarded to the student, instructor, department chair and course coordinator, if appropriate.
+Within one week of the Hearing Committee’s final decision, written findings and the Hearing Committee’s decision will be forwarded to the student, instructor, department chair, and course coordinator, if appropriate.

 1. If the Hearing Committee rejects the assertion by the student that the course grade is incorrect, the process ends and the grade will not be changed.